dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

         e = cycle_cnt_read();
 ```

-If you look at the measurement code's assembly, it should look something
+If you look at the measurement code's assembly in `gpio-int.list`, it
-like the following (note your code addresses will be different!);
+should look something like the following (note your code addresses will
+be different!);
 ```
     8168:   ee1d3f70    mrc 15, 0, r3, cr13, cr0, {3}
     816c:   e3530000    cmp r3, #0